cadihowley/ScummDocs/docs/using/launcher.md

 />

 This menu allows you to define default game options, as well as change a number of the ScummVM Launcher's settings.
-For more details on how to fine-tune ScummVM, see the [General options](../using/general_options) page.
+For more details on how to fine-tune ScummVM, see the [Global settings](../using/global_settings) page.

 ---
 ## The game settings window